COUNTRY NAME – România (romanian spelling)

 – Romenia (PORTUGUESE)

 Romania is located in Eastern Europe, on border with Ukraine, Hungary, Serbia, Bulgaria and Moldova.
 It has opening to the sea through the Black Sea shore.

-Romania as a state was born from the union of the three principalities: Vallachia, Moldavia and Transylvania.
-All three were inhabited by Vlachs or Vallachs, name used by foreigners to define people who speak a Romance language.
+Romania as a state was born from the union of the 3 principalities: Vallachia, Moldavia and Transylvania.
+The principalities were inhabited by Vlachs or Vallachs – term used by foreigners to define the Romance speakers of the East.
 After the birth of Moldavia, Vlachs were refereed to as Moldavians.
 The Vlachs themselves, regardless of the region, called each other “Rumunyi”.

 Geography and natural resources

 The Carpathian mountains stretch from North all across Central Romania.
 The highest mountains are found in the South in what used to be the historic principality of Vallachia.
 In S-E is the Romanian (Vallachian) plain and the opening to the Black Sea.
 In the center of Transylvania in between mountains is the Transylvanian plateau (Podisul Ardelean).
 In South-East beyond the Carpathians is Moldova’s Plateau (Podisul Moldovei).
 Up until two centuries ago, the south and north-eastern lowlands were covered in thick dense forests – like the legendary Codrii Vlasiei (the forests of Vlasia) or Codrii Iasilor.
 The forests of Iasi; agriculture and the liberalization of market of the XIX century lead to heavy deforestation.

 The Danube river flows all throughout the south, where it forms the natural border with Serbia and Bulgaria.
 The river flows into the Black Sea, forming the Danube Delta.